 The purported spouse argued that this was evidence of a marriage.
 The court disagreed.
 It noted that a life estate would only be required in a codicil if there was no marriage, suggesting that there was in fact no marriage.
 It also noted that the codicil did not refer to the purported spouse as the decedent’s wife.

-Thus, the courts concluded that more evidence would be present if the decedent and the purported spouse intended to be husband and wife and have all of the legal consequences that come with marriage.
+Thus, the courts concluded that more evidence would be present if the decedent and the purported spouse intended to be husband and wife and had all of the legal consequences that come with marriage.